GabP404/Image_Classification_with_Neural_Networks/README.md

 ## Data Analysis and Augmentation

-The original dataset contained X outliers, which we identified and removed to ensure the quality of our training data.
+The original dataset contained 196 outliers, which we identified and removed to ensure the quality of our training data.
 Following data preprocessing, data augmentation played a pivotal role in enhancing the robustness of our models.
 We utilized a variety of augmentation techniques sourced from KerasCV's official APIs, including:

 - Random Flips
 - Random Translations